Professor of Computer Sciences (1988)

 Professor Bhargava's research involves both theoretical and experimental studies in transaction processing in distributed systems.
-He is currently developing algorithms for adaptability to failures in distributed systems.
 His research group has implemented a robust and adaptable distributed database system called RAID to conduct experiments in replication control, checkpointing, and communications.
 He has conducted experiments in large scale distributed systems, communications, and overheads in implementing object support on top of the relational model.
-Additional experiments are underway to investigate the infrastructure that is needed to dynamically reconfigure the system to meet performance and reliability requirements.
-The relationship between operating systems and database systems is also a focus of the experimental work.
+Professor Bhargava has recently developed an adaptable video conferencing system using the NV system from Xerox Parc.
+He is conducting experiments with research issues in large scale communication networks to support emerging applications such as digital library and multi-media databases.

 Professor Bhargava is on the editorial board of three international journals.
 In the 1988 IEEE Data Engineering conference, he and John Riedl received the best paper award for their work on A Model for Adaptable Systems for Transaction Processing.
 Professor Bhargava is a fellow of Institute of Electrical and Electronics Engineers and Institute of Electronics and Telecommunication Engineers.
 He has been awarded the Gold Core Member distinction by IEEE Computer Society for his distinguished service.
 He received the Outstanding Instructor award from the Purdue chapter of the ACM.